shpoopdy/Gambala/README.md

 show you your options for games.
 After that first time running it there will be the main.exe file in the same directory as the main.cpp which you will be able to click and run the program from there.

+# Requirements
+The only requirment for this is that you can compile and run C++ code on your machine.